Disorder-resilient transition of Helical to Conical ground states in M$_{1/3}$NbS$_2$, M=Cr,Mn: NMR Results

-The more complex pattern predicted by Eq.~\ref{eq:frequencyc} for the other crystal orientation, $\mathbf H\parallel \hat c $ is indeed displayed in Fig.~\ref{fig:Cr_NMR} (c).
-Notably, the triplet splitting vanishes at the angle $\theta=\sin^{-1}\frac 1 3$, in agreement with Eq.~\ref{eq:Deltanu}.
-The peak positions are shown in Fig.~\ref{fig:conical} (a) vs.~ field.
-In first order, they agree with Eq.~\ref{eq:frequencyc}, but the global best fit (dashed line) is obtained by numerical diagonalization, optimizing the common hyperfine and quadrupolar parameters reported in Tab.~\ref{tab:hfq}, together with a separate, local angle $\theta(H)$ for the three data points at each experimental field value.
-The latter are displayed in Fig.~\ref{fig:conical} (b) and, taking carefully into account the small experimental misalignment, \cite{SM} they agree with mean field predictions \cite{kishine2015,SM}
+The more complex pattern predicted by Eq.~\ref{eq:frequencyc} for the other crystal orientation, $\mathbf H\parallel \hat c $ is displayed in Fig.~\ref{fig:conical} (a).
+Notably, the triplet splitting vanishes at the angle $\theta=\sin^{-1}\sqrt{\frac 1 3}$, in agreement with Eq.~\ref{eq:Deltanu}.
+The peak positions are shown in Fig.~\ref{fig:conical} (b) vs.~ field.
+In first order, they agree with Eq.~\ref{eq:frequencyc}, but the global best fit (solid line) is obtained by numerical diagonalization, optimizing the common hyperfine and quadrupolar parameters reported in Tab.~\ref{tab:hfq}, together with a separate, local angle $\theta(H)$ for the three data points at each experimental field value.
+The latter are displayed in Fig.~\ref{fig:conical} (c) and, taking carefully into account the small experimental misalignment, \cite{SM} they agree with mean field predictions \cite{kishine2015,SM}